DasStone/chip8emu_rs/README.md

 - [Chip8 test rom by corax89](https://github.com/corax89/chip8-test-rom)

-(You will be able to find many more ressources (test-roms, games, documentation, etc.) by simply searching online (github, wikipedia, blogs, etc.))
+You will be able to find more resources (test-roms, games, documentation, etc.) by simply searching online (GitHub, Wikipedia, blogs, etc.).

 ## TODO

 1. **Reliability of "beeps"**\
-The system has usually ca. $\frac{1}{60}sec$ time in order to produce a beep (which is on the edge of being to short for SDL2 to handle).
-Currently this time is extendend by a simple counter, but this can lead to individual beeps (in quick succession) being mashed together into one long beep (given the emulated cpu runs fast enough).
+The system usually has ca. 1/60 sec time to produce a beep (which is on the edge of being too short for SDL2 to manage).
+A simple counter extends this time, but this can lead to individual beeps (in quick succession) sounding like one long beep (given the emulated cpu runs fast enough).
 2. **Custom error message on "illegal" instructions**\
-The emulator will ```panic``` if an instruction tries to access illegal parts of the emulator (e.g. an out of bounds memory adress).
-This is in general a non issue when playing games (due to them usually being correct).
-However I would like to implement a custom error message when this happens in order to help developers trying to create chip8 games using this emulator.
+The emulator will ```panic``` if an instruction tries to access illegal parts of the emulator (e.g., an out of bounds memory address).
+This is in general a non-issue when playing games (due to them usually being correct).
+However, I would like to implement a custom error message when this happens to help developers trying to create chip8 games using this emulator.
 3. **Better testing**\
-Currently the system was only tested by running chip8 test-roms and games.
-Unit tests had been omitted due to the simplicity of many instructions and the monumental task of implementing tests for every part of the system.
+The system was only tested by running chip8 test-roms and games.
+There are currently no unit tests.
 4. **Fullscreen support and dynamic resizing**
 5. **Decouple CPU and TIMER timings**\
-The cpu currently is somewhat dependent on the fixed 60Hz of the timers.
-This means that the cpu cannot run under 60Hz.
+The cpu's timings are dependent on the fixed 60Hz of the timers.